imisi-akande/DataScience-With-Airbnb/README.md

 6. [Acknowledgements](#acknowledgements)

 ### Introduction<a name="introduction"></a>
-In this repository, I shall be analyzing AirBnB calendar data of Austin and San-Francisco from January, 2020 to December, 2020.
+In this repository, We shall be analyzing AirBnB calendar data of Austin and San-Francisco from January, 2020 to December, 2020.
 Also the listing and review data.
 The aim of this project is to gain useful insight from the data and solve certain problems via questions:

 1. Which cities have more expensive homestay across different times of the year(Austin or San Francisco) per availability?
 2. Do I stand the chance to incur more costs on the request for additional services?